 - Drip, the incarnation of Lust in Jack, is this to anything that doesn't move fast enough to escape.

 - Diana from College Roomies from Hell!!!

 Marsha: "Hey, Diana?
 Would you come? / I mean HERE. / No, it's just that April's sick, and I could use the company. / For the last time, this is not about sex."

-- In Space Trawler, Dimitri, a human, will sleep with anything his approxiscan says is 50% sexually compatible or higher.
-He's only been shown chasing females, but their Bizarre Alien Biology often means the audience can't tell the difference between male and female anyway.
+- In Spacetrawler, Dimitri, a human, will sleep with anything that has a sexual compatibility over 50% He's only been shown chasing females, but their Bizarre Alien Biology often means the audience can't tell the difference between male and female anyway.

 - In Jet Dream, while every T-Girl (except for man-crazy Petite) shows some interest in both men and women after her sex change, teen T-Girl Cookie Jarr is an especially enthusiastic bisexual.
 She loves to dance, and will Twist with boys, and Frug with girls!